 The result of the 2013 harmonised elections have been released.
 ZANU with 61% and MDC with 33%.
 As suggested in my post on Zimbabwe decides I didn’t see any chance of the MDC winning the election.
 On the day of the election Zimbabweans were so excited and seemed so sure of victory.

 I got caught up in the excitement and against my better judgement started to become hopeful as well.
 As the results continued the reality slowly set in and the mood also changed to reflect a dejected people.
-What was really weird at the end was that though the victory was a landslide victory, there were no spontaneous celebrations and suspiciously there were reports of armed riot police at various points and the anti crowd water cannon driving around the city of Bulawayo.
-This was all I needed to know that there certainly was something unscrupulous about the election.
+What was really weird at the end was that though the victory was a landslide victory, there were no spontaneous celebrations.
+Suspiciously there were reports of armed riot police at various points and the anti crowd water cannon driving around the city of Bulawayo.
+Summed up my view that was something unscrupulous about the election.
 But its done and we have a new government.

 I won’t go into much detail about that but focus on the way forward.
 So I prepared three messages, one to the ruling party ZANU PF, one the the MDC T and one to the people of Zimbabwe